 Free Resources for HSPs

 If you're a Highly Sensitive Person (HSP), then you know the value of resources that can help you manage your sensitivity in healthy, empowering ways.
-This page presents wellness therapies, educational e-books, and academic papers that focus on self-awareness, emotional regulation, and resilience.
+This page presents wellness therapies, educational e-books, and academic papers that focus on self-awareness, emotional regulation, and resilience, and lists communities in which HSPs can find fellowship, support, and/or empowerment.
 Plus, at the bottom, there is a stress-relieving brain teaser for you to try (with a $10 e-gift card as a prize), and to close, there's even a mood-lifting, HSP-themed joke-of-the-week at the end.
 We hope you'll find something here that will help you navigate your daily life with more ease, confidence, and happiness!

 WELLNESS THERAPIES